Best Cheap Home Insurance Companies in North Carolina (2026)

 icon

-A slightly riskier way to lower home insurance rates is to reduce your coverage limits or raise your deductible.
+A riskier way to lower home insurance rates is to reduce your coverage limits or raise your deductible.

 Lowering your coverage and shedding extra protections will save you money.
 But it also means your insurance will pay less if your home is significantly damaged and may not cover anything after some disasters.
 You should still have enough coverage to pay for rebuilding your home and replacing your belongings if a disaster happens.